-Parking rates for summer will be available by June 2011.
+Parking rates for summer will be available June 2013.
 Permits are sold by session dates.
-Instructors may purchase a permit for Session I and/or Session II.
+Faculty may purchase a permit for Session I and/or Session II.
 Please note that each permit has an expiration date.

 For parking permit information, contact a service representative in the Transportation and Parking Office, (858) 534-4223. http://parking.ucsd.edu.